-Financial assets and liabilities comprise trade and other receivables, other debtors, trade creditors, amounts due to group companies, amounts due to clients and other creditors.
+Financial assets and liabilities comprise trade and other receivables, other debtors, trade creditors, amounts owed to group undertakings, amounts due to clients and other creditors.
 Loans and advances to customers are accounted for at amortised cost inclusive of transaction costs and are amortised using the effective interest rate method.